ikanam-ai/SLAVA/README.md

 ├── README.md          <- README for developers using this framework.
 │
 ├── extensions
-│   ├── docs           <- Documents and scientific articles
 │   └── views          <- Images and graphic objects
 │
 ├── .gitignore         <- The .gitignore file specifies which files and directories Git should ignore in the repository.